 What to watch out for

-- Limited intro APR.
-Once the intro APR expires at the end of the first 12 billing cycles, you’ll pay interest on all outstanding balances from purchases and balance transfers.
+Once your intro APR expires, you’ll start accruing interest on all outstanding balances from purchases and balance transfers.

 Consider other cards if …

 You spend heavily in categories like travel and advertising.

 The Chase Ink Business Preferred℠ credit card offers 3x points in categories like travel, shipping and online advertising.

 Try the Blue Business℠ Plus Credit Card from American Express, which offers 0% intro APR on purchases and balance transfers for 15 months.
 After that, your purchase and balance transfer APR will be 12.99%, 16.99% or 20.99% variable — depending on your credit.

 You want top-tier benefits like travel credits and airport lounge access.